 Prior to the current crisis the HE sector had begun to recognise the growing need for agile and responsive education and training systems to regularly up-skill and re-skill the workforce and meet the increased demand from a growing global HE sector.
 Changes to ways of working and living shaped by big data, the Internet of Things, artificial intelligence and improved connectivity are driving changes in how and where we work and will continue to learn across our careers.
 The pandemic has highlighted that most higher education institutions need to enhance their capacity to deliver flexible and resilient education systems to meet student expectations and the accelerating social and economic transformations that wider society anticipates.
 This requires a ‘rethink’ not only of what and how we teach but also what shape HEIs need to take to deliver the changing demands of students, employers and society.

-This theme will look at the key issues of quality, flexibility and accessibility from the perspectives of the HEI and the student to understand the tensions between what is best for student success and how HEIs can meet changing needs of society and employer versus what is best for the sustainability of the institution.
+This theme will look at the key issues of quality, flexibility and accessibility from the perspective of the HEI and the student to understand the tensions between what is best for student success and how HEIs can meet changing needs of society and employers versus what is best for the sustainability of the institution.

 By the end of the month, members will have had the opportunity to: